Ew4n1011/infra/README.md

 ## What This Could Do

 Infra can run anything that's in a Docker image, which is why Portainer is included.
-A NAS configuration is a pretty personal thing based on what you download, what media you view, how many photos you take...so it's difficult to please everyone.
+A server configuration can be a pretty personal thing based on what you download, what media you view, how many photos you take...so it's difficult to please everyone.

 ## What This Doesn't Do